How to watch the Democratic National Convention tonight

-The second night of the Democratic National Convention is tonight, taking place from 9 p.m. to 11 p.m.
+The third night of the Democratic National Convention is tonight, and it will take place from 9 p.m. to 11 p.m.
 ET.

-Former first lady Michelle Obama closed out the first night of the convention with a powerful and memorable speech that condemned President Donald Trump's record and handling of the pandemic, and appealed to voters to turn out to vote for Joe Biden in November.
+Sen. Kamala Harris will accept the Democratic vice presidential nomination, and former President Barack Obama will make remarks.

+Last night, Joe Biden became the official 2020 Democratic presidential nominee, and former second lady Jill Biden spoke about her husband on personal terms.

-Here's everything you need to know about how to watch the second night of the Democratic convention.
+Here's everything you need to know about how to watch the convention tonight.

 How can I watch the convention on TV and online?